YevgenyY/rust_vs_cpp/README.md

 each of them generates 1M vector of uint32\_t integers and sends it to the receiver.
 Receiver collects all the messages in a vector.

-In this task we are using a mutex approach to locking threads.
+In this task we are using a mutex approach for locking threads.
 Of course there are some more interesting non-locking ones.

 ```c++